Currently set to Index

 Amazon PPC

-PPC is high because you will need to invest more to boost your new brand.
+PPC expenses can be high because you will need to invest more to boost a new brand.

 PPC isn’t too high, as your product may already have an Amazon sales rank.